kyle-richardson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 very similar to binary search.
-I would
+I would:

 1) find midpoint of building (low(1 to start) + high(n to start) //2)
 2) throw an egg off that mid floor